alefl10/TimeIsh/README.md

 - Swift
 - SpriteKit

 **This Game Application is currently under development.
-This is not a finalized version of TimeIsh**
+This is not a finalized version of TimeIsh.**